Seamse/ci-project-five/README.md

 * Unsolved bugs
   * Sorting works as expected in the shop directly.
 However when going to the shop through one of the bottom landing page links (wines, sparkling or other), the sort button will cause all products to appear on the page again, rather than only sorting the selection.
   This still has to be fixed in future.
   * Rating on the products page is still a mock-up, rather than the actual customer rating which is visible on the product detail page.
-  * Payment functionality is still bugging and needs to be fixed in future.
   * Though the add post button has been added to the Winery Gazette page for super users, it currently leads to a 404 error page.

 ## Deployment